hyrumParamore/cse341-final-project-workout-tracker/README.md

 * [https://cse341-final-project-workout-tracker.onrender.com/api-docs/](https://cse341-final-project-workout-tracker.onrender.com/api-docs/) (This link may take a minute to load.)

-This program is using authorization from Google OAuth 2, meaning that to be authenticated, one must connect follow a link in the API Documentation to create a user through OAuth, and then once added, then can be authorized through the Authorized button in the Swagger documentation.
+This program is using authorization from ***Google OAuth 2***, meaning that to be authenticated, one must connect follow a link in the API Documentation to create a user through OAuth, and then once added, then can be authorized through the Authorized button in the Swagger documentation.
 This will allow access to the protected routes (mainly the POST, PUT, and DELETE routes).

 <!-- Swagger Documentation Image -->
 <img src="SwaggerDocumentation.png" alt="image" width="600"/>